-Mr. Yingbin Ian He is a director of SouthGobi Resources Ltd. ("SouthGobi") which was subject to a cease trade order issued by the British Columbia Securities Commission on June 19, 2020 as a result of SouthGobi's failure to file (i) annual audited financial statements, annual management's discussion and analysis, and certification of annual filings for the year ended December 31, 2019; and (ii) interim unaudited financial statements, interim management's discussion and analysis, and certification of interim filings for the interim period ended March 31, 2020.
-The cease trade order was lifted on February 8, 2021.
+Mr. Yingbin Ian He is a director of SouthGobi Resources Ltd. ("SouthGobi") which was subject to a cease trade order issued by the British Columbia Securities Commission on June 19, 2020 as a result of SouthGobi's failure to file (i) annual audited financial statements, annual management's discussion and analysis, and certification of annual filings for the year ended December 31, 2019; and (ii) interim unaudited financial statements, interim management's discussion and analysis, and certification of interim filings for the year ended order was lifted on February 8, 2021.